-3.1.1 Design Build Contractor and Developer
+3.1.1 Design Build Teams

-All proposers shall agree in their proposal to cooperate and coordinate with KYTC's design build contractor DB Contractor and the Developer.
-Additionally, all proposers in their proposal shall agree to coordinate and work closely with the other marketing and communications firms working on the Toll Project, including those working for KYTC's design-build contractor DB Contractor and the Developer and those working for the States' Parties separately.
+All Contractors shall cooperate and coordinate with KYTC's design-build team and IFA's Developer.
+Additionally, all Contractors shall coordinate and work closely with the other marketing and communications firms working on the LSIORB Project, including those working for the design-build team and the Developer and those working for the States' Parties separately.